sulu/docs/developer-documentation/translate.md

 ## Content navigation
 * return simple javascript object (in the format the navigation needs it)
 * trigger event on husky navigation with this object

+## Code Repository
+* Splited list and getAll to comply to the conventions of Backbone
+* List can filter columns and create where statements, paginate data and sort (Relation joins resolved automatically)